Big Data for Retail Banking

 - Prediction of products cancellations and client's defections

 - Optimal allocation of cash to ATMs and bank branches

 - Minimization of usage of expensive bank channels such as branch visits

 - Reliable assessment of clients for debt products

-Syoncloud creates a dataset of monthly expenses and incomes categories for all clients, all their accounts and complete history.
+Dataset of monthly expenses and income categories for all clients.
 This dataset is created from bank accounts movements, direct debits and standing orders.
-Each account movement is usually accompanied with type of movement code such as electricity, phone bill, restaurant type code and so on.
-It also uses merchant's name, description and comment fields to categorize each transaction.
-Direct debits and standing orders do have similar type codes.
+Each account movement is usually accompanied by movement code such as for electricity, phone bill, restaurant type code and so on.
+It also uses merchant's name, description and comment fields to categorize transaction.

 Income categories are salaries, dividends, tax refunds, social benefits, rental income, sales and so on.
 Simple regression analysis of this dataset gives us overall trends for total expenses, incomes and savings as well as detail trends for each category of incomes and expenses for each client.

 We can use full range of machine learning algorithms and models to make predictions.
 There are two broad categories of algorithms supervised and unsupervised.

 Supervised learning algorithms use historical data to learn that certain combinations of input values cause certain output values.
 Our models are trained and verified on samples of historical data.
 Sample data can be chosen randomly but we have seen better results if datasets are categorized first.
 The customers dataset has categories such as age, income, location based on town size, education and savings.
 Each category is split into brackets.
 For example age category is split into 20 five years age brackets.
 We can see number of customers in each age bracket so we can sample 5% of records from each age bracket.
 These samples are ideal to see which categories make largest contribution to overall results.
 For example we can see that education makes largest contribution to accept certain investment product.